 The prices, unlike its fame, are normal.
 They also turn a blind eye to industrial tobacco smokers.
 Something typical for the coffee shop is the happy cat that greets you from the window at the entrance.

 This coffee shop is part of the most famous chain in Amsterdam.
 Its icon is a giant bulldog which you will notice as soon as you enter, along with the locations of the other coffee shops in the chain.
 Their prices are quite high in comparison to normal coffee shops, but the atmosphere is more sophisticated.
 Tourists with less experience usually end up going there thanks to its fame, but if you want our advice, don’t be fooled, and dive into the real Netherlands by going to a more typical coffee shop.
+Bare in mind that despite its fame is isn’t one of the best coffee shops in Amsterdam.

 Translated by Desislava Zehireva